 We may need to process personal data about you for many essential purposes.
 We could give lots of examples, but we have set out below a list of the main reasons that we may need to collect and use your personal data.
 We may not use your personal data for all of these purposes; it will depend on the nature of your relationship with us, and how you interact with Future Youth Zone.

 Delivery of core charitable services:

 Delivery of our core charitable activities may require us to record your contact details, eligibility for our charitable services, records of financial transactions and other communications with you.

 Communication about, and administration of, your Membership:

-Where you are a Member (or the parent/guardian of a Member) we and/or the Youth Zone where you are a Member will need to process your personal data in order to send you essential information about your Membership and/or the Services and to help us effectively carry out our charitable activities.
-For example, we and/or the Youth Zone may need to use your personal data to keep you updated about your Membership, to send you information generally relevant to the Services (including informing you about developments or changes to the Services) and to identify any misuse or abuse of our Services.
+Where you are a Member (or the parent/guardian of a Member) we and/or the Youth Zone will need to process your personal data in order to send you essential information about your Membership and/or the services we provide to help us effectively carry out our charitable activities.
+For example, we and/or the Youth Zone may need to use your personal data to keep you updated about your Membership, to send you information generally relevant to the services (including informing you about developments or changes to the services) and to identify any misuse or abuse of our services.

 Due diligence on donations:

 Our trustees have a duty to ensure that there is no reputational or financial risk to accepting a donation or other kind of support.
 Where you are a supporter or potential supporter, we may therefore use publicly available sources to carry out due diligence on you to ensure that we are fundraising within the law.
 For more information on the circumstances this may apply in and the type of information required please visit https://www.gov.uk/government/publications/charities-due-diligence-checks-and-monitoring-end-use-of-funds If we cannot process your personal data for these purposes, then we may be unable to accept your donation or other support.